-George Clooney & Amal Join Beyonce & Jay Z—Expecting Twins!
+George Clooney & Amal Join Beyonce & Jay Z — Expecting Twins!

 “We are having triplets.

-The Clooneys have homes in Studio City, California, Lake Como, Italy, and England.
+The Clooneys have homes in Studio City, California; Lake Como, Italy; and England.

 It is not known where the celebrity couple is planning on raising their children.